-Church and cloister of the Franciscan Order: Mon-Fri 10 am-5.30 pm, Sun 2.30-5.30 pm; reinald.romaner@Franziskaner.at; no dogs allowed.
-Franciscans settled in the town around 1221.
-The original building was in gothic dating back to the early years of the 14th century and in part modified in the 15th century.
-A three nave style construction.
+Franciscan Church and Convent (open Mon-Sat 10 am-5.30 pm, Sun 2.30-5.30 pm): Franciscans settled in the town around 1221.
+The original building was in Gothic dating back to the early years of the 14th century and in part modified in the 15th century.
+A 3 nave style construction.
 The church choir is embellished by modern stained glass windows by Widmoser.
 The church has a magnificent wooden altar by Hans Klocker of Bressanone dedicated to the Nativity (painted wood - 1500).
 The cloister is a perfect Gothic example with many frescoes elaborated between the 14th and 17th centuries.
-There are also 13 large canvas with paintings illustrating the story of San Francesco, these works of the Bolzano Franciscan brother H. Aufenbacher (1719).
+There are also 13 large canvas with

-Via Dr. Joseph Streiter Gasse: Via Joseph Streiter was named after the poet, jurist and mayor of Bolzano in the second half of the XIX century.
+8 Via Dr. Joseph Streiter Gasse: Via Joseph Streiter was named after the poet, jurist and mayor of Bolzano in the second half of the XIX century.
 It corresponds to the north moat of the medieval village and the buildings on the south side correspond to the buildings of the north side of the arcades.
 The first part of the street is very attractive, especially in the summer: an open-air bar, shops, restaurants and decorations next to the fish stalls create a unique atmosphere.
 Many arches running through the street give it a medieval character.
-Number 25 was the entry to the old
+Number 25 was the entry to the old Town hall.